ifm/developerportal/v1.4.32/_sources/ODS/Zones/zones.md.txt

 ### `zoneOccupied`

-One zone state information for all zones: this is always an array of 3 elements independently of if 3 or less zones have been configured.
+The state information for all zones is consistently represented as an array of three elements, regardless of whether three or fewer zones have been configured.

 ## Examples